hteinlin-aung/stockroom/README.md

 ![Dashboard](docs/screenshot-dashboard.png)

-## The problem
+## About

-Small shops and warehouses usually track stock in a spreadsheet, or not at all.
-It works until it doesn't: two people edit the same file, someone forgets to write down a sale, and the number on the screen stops matching the number on the shelf.
-When that happens there is no way to find out where it went wrong — the spreadsheet only shows the current figure, not how it got there.
-Things quietly run out, and nobody notices until a customer asks for them.

 During internship at NK Software House, I worked on the Warehouse modules and Reports modules of a POS system for a real client.
 That work is what made me want my own version — something small enough to finish and explain end to end, where I could make the design decisions myself instead of following an existing codebase.

-StockRoom is that: a single-user inventory tool for a shop or warehouse holding a few hundred products.
+StockRoom is: a single-user inventory tool for a shop or warehouse holding a few hundred products.
 You add products, record every movement of stock in and out, and it tells you what you have and what needs reordering.